-The purpose of this committee will assist the program in strengthening the child health care guidelines by drawing on its knowledge of the community.
-Also assists in identifying long-term providers, sources of finding for health services and ways to inform community health providers about the needs of Early Head Start children and families.
+The purpose of this committee is to assist the program in strengthening the child health care guidelines by drawing on its knowledge of the community.
+Also assists in identifying long-term providers, sources of funding for health services and ways to inform community health providers about the needs of Early Head Start children and families.